8 Basis of Regulations

 8.2.3.3 Drinking Water, Groundwater, Soil, and Remediation Programs

-In addition to the process using the USEPA RSL calculator discussed above, some states have developed screening levels for PFOA and PFOS in soils assuming direct contact and/or ingestion.
-See ITRC PFAS water and soil values table on the fact sheets page and USEPA (2021) Certain states (for example, Alaska, Connecticut) have developed values for the protection of groundwater (see the ITRC PFAS water and soil values table on the fact sheets page).
+In addition to the process using the USEPA RSL table mentioned above, some states have developed screening levels for various PFAS in soils assuming direct contact and/or ingestion.
+See the Water and Soil Regulatory and Guidance Values Table Excel file and USEPA (2021) Certain states have also developed values for the protection of groundwater (see the Water and Soil Regulatory and Guidance Values Table Excel file).

 8.2.3.4 Surface Water Discharge and Permitting